nonxedy/nonchat/README.md

  The best chat plugin for me :3

 The plugin supports only Bukkit cores and 1.20.6 version.
 That plugin have custom format for chat messages and death messages.
-Luckperms prefix and suffix. nonchat also have HEX support, config and 4 commands: broadcast, msg, server and nreload.
+Auto broadcasting. nonchat also have HEX support, config and 4 commands: broadcast, msg, server and nreload.

 TODO: